This deferment was for tax year 2020 only. Any deferred tax was due to be paid by December 31,2021.

 - Total of

-You must determine how much of this income is attributable to the time period between March 27, 2020 through December 31,2020.
-The IRS indicates you can use any reasonable method to determine the income attributable to this time frame.
+You must have determined how much of this income is attributable to the time period between March 27, 2020 through December 31,2020.
+The IRS indicates you could use any reasonable method to determine the income attributable to this time frame.
 A reasonable method will accurately reflect the time when income was earned and deductible expenses were paid.
 In most cases, a division of the amounts based on the number of days in each period will be considered reasonable.